clementantonyk/Rule-Engine-with-AST/README.md

 **After running ```RuleEngineApplication.java```, you can use the following URLs**:

-1. To navigate to the Home page
+1. To navigate to the Rule Engine Dashboard

    ```
    http://localhost:8080